Q: Should I take a picture of a bedsore?

 A: In a word: “YES!”

 As a New Jersey Nursing Home Lawyer, I have seen my fair share of bedsores (a/k/a “pressure Injuries”).
 And I will never get used to the images.
-The truth is, most people find the image of a bedsore on a person’s back, buttocks, heals or other body part unforgettable.
+The truth is, most people find the image of a bedsore on a person’s back, buttocks, heels or other body part unforgettable.
 They invoke a powerful, visceral reaction for just about everyone.
 And, as a result, pictures of these wounds can provide some of the most valuable evidence in proving the severity of the injury.
 “Documentation” of the wounds in the patients’ medical records, or a verbal description, pales in comparison.

 Q: Can the Nursing Home Refuse to Allow me to Take Pictures?